Chan4077/StudyBuddy-api/ENDPOINTS.md

 Deletes a user from the list of authenticated users.

-**Currently disabled for now to fix a potential flaw where anyone could delete a user without explicit authentication.**
+**Currently disabled for now due to a potential security flaw where anyone could delete a user without the user acknowledging.**

 ### Query parameters